Buzut/steroids/README.md

 ![Steroid's logo](https://github.com/Buzut/steroids/blob/master/img/logo.jpg)

+# World's most advanced theme for frontend developers
-Blank WordPress theme packed with modern tooling to release your creativity and productivity.
+WordPress starter theme packed with modern tooling to make your life easier and your code more efficient.

-Initially based on [html5blank](http://html5blank.com), Steroids is an opinionated WordPress blank theme built for the JS developer: Less styles, ES6, ES modules, linting and npm scripts.
+Steroids is an opinionated WordPress starter theme built for frontend & JS developers: one command install, Less styles, ES6, ES modules, linting,  npm deploy command and much more…

-### What does npm do?
+### What's in it?
-* bundles & compiles ES6+ JS (served via both a `script type="module"` & a basic script for older browsers)
+* bundles & compiles ES6+ JS (served via both a `script type="module"` & a basic script for older browsers) 📦
+* ready for JS tree shaking & code spliting (conditional loading & dynamic imports) 🚀
-* autoprefixes CSS properties that need to be
+* bundles styles & autoprefixes CSS properties that need to be 💄
-* builds CSS from Less files
-* enforces functional sorting of CSS properties (only in IDE's stylelint linter)
+* enforces clean JS code & functional sorting of CSS properties (only in IDE's) 💅
-* minifies and compresses (gz, br) CSS and JS
+* minifies and compresses (gzip & brotli) CSS and JS 🏗
-* pre-compresses theme images to webP
+* pre-compresses theme images to webP 🔥
-* watches for files updates and run build tasks on update
+* watches for files updates and run build tasks on update ⚙️
-* manages assets versioning via npm version (just run `npm version [major|minor|patch]` to update)
+* manages assets versioning via npm version (just run `npm version [major|minor|patch]` to update) ⏰

 ## Getting Started
 Node.js and npm are used to lint, compile and minify your code (CSS & JS).

 After downloading the theme into your WordPress `themes/` directory, all you have to do is install other dependencies through npm with `npm install` and you're good to go.

-Processed CSS will be outputed to `styles/main-1.0.min.css` and processed JavaScript to `scripts/main.esm-1.0.0.min.js` & `scripts/main.iife-1.0.0.min.js`.
+Processed CSS will be outputed to `styles/main-1.0.min.css` and processed JavaScript to `scripts/build/main-1.0.0.js` & `scripts/build/main-1.0.0.iife.js`.
 The version number, `1.0.0` in this exemple, is defined via native npm versioning (set via command line or in package.json) for easy cache invalidation.

 * `npm run css:build:dev` to compile less files and add sourcemaps
 * `npm run css:build:prod` to build, prefix and minify styles